 SWOCC is required by federal regulations to disclose information related to SWOCC's educational programs that lead to gainful employment in a recognized occupation.
-This information is intended to provide students the opportunity to measure employment outcomes associated with SWOCC's certificate programs.
+This information is intended to provide students the opportunity to measure to provide students the opportunity to measure employment outcomes associated with SWOCC's certificate programs.

-Gainful employment information can be found online at http://www.socc.edu/images/ge/accounting.html
+Gainful employment information can be found online at socc.edu/images/ge/accounting.html.